PGTBoos/RxJs-Debug.ts/README.md

 ## Angular *RxJs-Debug.ts*
 RxJs console debug (simple), log only in devmode

-I've created this script as a simple tool that can be used in place of tap and console.log commands
+I've created this as a simple tool that can be used in place of tap and console.log commands
 With the benefit that this command only works in developer mode.

 Within the code the log levels can be altered, and it can be disabled as well.